 FilmScene, Iowa City's nonprofit cinema, has a long tradition of programming films made by women.
-In March 2018, we take it a step further by presenting “Women's March”.
-Every day, every screen and every program, FilmScene will present films made exclusively by women.
+Now in its second year, “Women's March” takes this commitment a step further, devoting the month of March—every day, every screen and every program—to presenting films made exclusively by women.

 Birds of Passage chronicles the origins of the Colombian drug trade, as seen through the eyes of an indigenous Wayuu family that becomes involved in the booming business of selling marijuana to American youth in the 1970s.
 When greed, passion and honor collide, a fratricidal war breaks out and puts their lives, culture and ancestral traditions at stake.

 A tribute and a detective story, narrated by Jodie Foster, that traces the life of pioneering filmmaker Alice Guy-Blache, who began directing films in 1884 at the age of 21 and then faded from memory when she, and the 1000 films that bore her name, were largely forgotten.

 Based on the New York Times bestselling book by Andrew Solomon, Far From the Tree examines the experiences of families in which parents and children are profoundly different from one another in a variety of ways.
 Co-director Jamila Ephron in attendance!

 When 9-year old Shula is accused of witchcraft, she is exiled to a witch camp run by a corrupt and inept government official.
 As the only witch child, Shula quickly becomes the local star and is forced to make a difficult decision – resign herself to life on the camp, or take a risk for freedom.

 Presented by National Theatre Live, and in partnership with the Englert Theatre, this provocative production stars Vanessa Kirby (The Crown) as wild Julie, who throws herself a birthday party which descends into a savage fight for escape and ultimately survival.